The Department of Development & Special Projects encompasses the areas of Fundraising including

 - Affiliate Development

-The District Vice President of the department is Beth Lande.
+The District Vice President of the department is Marcia Persin.

-YES Fund/ World Union Chair, Pamela Feldman-Hill, is knowledgeable about the YES Fund and World Union for Progressive Judaism enabling her to make sisterhoods aware of how we support the Progressive Jewish Movement throughout the world and in Israel.
-She can provide ideas for sisterhoods to support and educate their members about the important work being done by these organizations that are under the umbrella of URJ.
+YES Fund/ World Union Co-Chairs, Lisa Singer and Carol Friedman are knowledgeable about the YES Fund and World Union for Progressive Judaism enabling them to make sisterhoods aware of how we support the Progressive Jewish Movement throughout the world and in Israel.
+They can provide ideas for sisterhoods to support and educate their members about the important work being done by these organizations that are under the umbrella of URJ.
 Through contributions to the fund from sisterhoods, we ensure the future of the Reform Movement for our children and grandchildren.
 Information on what the money raised by the YES Fund supports and how individual sisterhoods can raise money for the YES Fund, including holding a YES Fund event, is available through this department.

-Advocacy / Jewish Concerns chair is Sue Korn.
-Sue’s role is to act as a resource in our district and keep us informed of any focus or causes identified by WRJ.
-Sue can provide ideas and direction for education and social justice ideas for your local sisterhood throughout the year.
+Advocacy / Jewish Concerns chair is Hillary Handwerger.
+Her role is to act as a resource in our district and keep us informed of any focus or causes identified by WRJ.
+Hillary can provide ideas and direction for education and social justice ideas for your local sisterhood throughout the year.
 She is also available for program ideas using WRJ resolutions as a source.
+Hillary has served on the WRJ Resolutions Committee.

-Affiliate Development Chair is Judy Berzof.
-Judy’s role is to work with our district to engage and obtain new sisterhoods as WRJ affiliates, coordinate their introduction to WRJ, and keep them engaged.
+Affiliate Development Chair is Karen Sim.
+Karen’s role is to work with our district to engage and obtain new sisterhoods as WRJ affiliates, coordinate their introduction to WRJ, and keep them engaged.

 To request information from any of the chairs, send an email under Contact Us.

-- Development & Special Projects covers YES Fund (Youth, Education, & Special Projects), Lifeline, Ner Tamid Society, board giving, special projects for fundraising (i.e. The Torah: A Women’s Commentary), Jewish Braille Institute International, World Union for Progressive Judaism, annual campaign, and grants.
+- Philanthropy covers YES Fund (Youth, Education, & Special Projects), Lifeline, Ner Tamid Society, board giving, special projects for fundraising (i.e. The Torah: A Women’s Commentary), Jewish Braille Institute International, World Union for Progressive Judaism, annual campaign, and grants.

 - Manager – Heather Lorgeree, ext.4063, firstname.lastname@example.org